-MENTORS + CLASS SPEAKER OPPORTUNITIES FOR 2019 CLASSES The Opportunity Jobs Academy is continually seeking business owners and community leaders from the Orlando area to serve as mentors and speakers for the program’s students.
+MENTORS + CLASS SPEAKER OPPORTUNITIES The Opportunity Jobs Academy is continually seeking business owners and community leaders from the Orlando area to serve as mentors and speakers for the program’s students.
 If you or your business is interested in participating as a mentor and/or presenting to the class after school, please contact email@example.com.

 BACKGROUND Hope and committed guidance are at the core of any young person’s opportunity to rise above challenging circumstances to become successful in today’s America.
 Unfortunately, many less advantaged and at-risk high school teens and young adults simply give up or choose destructive paths, not recognizing the alternatives that exist for them to improve their lives.